yetone/avante.nvim/README.md

 | <kbd>[</kbd><kbd>x</kbd> | move to next conflict |
 | <kbd>[</kbd><kbd>[</kbd> | jump to previous codeblocks (results window) |
 | <kbd>]</kbd><kbd>]</kbd> | jump to next codeblocks (results windows) |

+> [!NOTE]
+>
+> If you are using `lazy.nvim`, then all keymap here will be safely set, meaning if `<leader>aa` is already binded, then avante.nvim won't bind this mapping.
+> In this case, user will be responsible for setting up their own.
+See [notes on keymaps](https://github.com/yetone/avante.nvim/wiki#keymaps) for more details.

 ## Highlight Groups